-Valve has also expressed itself in this regard, saying that personally, they are not supporting the fact that “Kuku” can not participate in the WESG.
+Valve has also voiced its opinion on matters, saying that personally, they are not supporting the fact that “Kuku” can not participate in the WESG.
 But Valve can’t do anything about it since the WESG doesn’t fall into the official DPC.
-The player was already fined and expelled from Chongqing Major.
-This is the first time that “Kuku” did something like this throughout his career as a professional player of Dota 2.
-The previous punishment should have been enough for the player.
-But unfortunately for TNC, the WESG is taking place in the same place as the Major of Chongqing.
+The player was already fined and expelled from Chongqing Major, but this is the first time “Kuku” has done something like this throughout his career as a professional player of Dota 2.
+The previous punishment should have been enough for the player, but unfortunately for TNC, the WESG is taking place in the same place as the Major of Chongqing.

 A light of hope

 There is some light at the end of the tunnel.
-With the controversy surrounding this case again on the table, there has been increasing concern about whether “Kuku” could attend The International 9 that is being held in China for the first time.
-Valve has been in charge of confirming that there will be no problem with the player and his entry into Shanghai for the biggest Dota 2 tournament of the year.
-So both TNC and “Kuku” must turn the page and feel relieved by such good news.
+With the controversy surrounding this case again on the table, there has been an increasing concern about whether “Kuku” will be allowed to attend The International 9, being held in China for the first time.
+Valve has confirmed there will be no problem with the player and his entry into Shanghai for the biggest Dota 2 tournament of the year.
+Both TNC and “Kuku” must turn the page and feel relieved by such good news.

-In 2018 December, “Kuku” from TNC Pro Team made some racist comments directed at Chinese players.
-The player and the organization both apologized.
-TnC even fined Kuku, however, it was not enough and at the end, Kuku was banned.
-Seeing the rude attitude of the Chinese months after the controversy left us wondering that things could really spice up at TI9.
+In December 2018, “Kuku” from TNC Pro Team made some racist comments directed at Chinese players, after which the player and the organization both apologized.
+TnC even fined Kuku, however this punishment was not sufficient so Kuku was later banned.
+Seeing the rude attitude of the Chinese months after the controversy has left us wondering if things will really spice up at TI9.